nosas/blog/performance_classification/article.md

 Imagine the goal is to shoot an arrow at the apple's center.
 Obviously, we would have high precision if there were a cluster of arrows directly at the apple's center.

-Not so obviously, however, if we shot a cluster of arrows directly above the apple - the arrows reliably landed above the apple, but had no guarantee of hitting the apple's center - we would still have high precision due to the arrows' consistency.
+If we shot a cluster of arrows directly above the apple - the arrows reliably landed above the apple, but had no guarantee of hitting the apple's center - we would still have high precision due to the arrows' consistent clustering.
 This is a case of high precision (consistent arrow location) with low accuracy (missing the apple's center).

-High precision allows us to trust the arrow to land directly at the apple's center.
+High precision allows us to trust the arrow to reliably hit near the previous arrows' locations.
 The key takeaway is that high precision means high reliability, but that doesn't guarantee it's reliably correct!

 ---